PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Methodology

 This observation motivates our central question: \textit{How can LLMs’ stable versus unstable political stances be reliably identified and classified across topics?} We treat stance stability as a robustness property: the capacity of a model to maintain its expressed opinion under argumentative pressure.
 To measure this, we propose a black-box evaluation framework for \textbf{stance stability} called \textbf{PReSS} (Political Response Stability under Stress), which systematically stress-tests model stances across topics.

-PReSS proceeds in four main steps: \begin{compactenum} \item Curate and annotate a controlled set of topic-specific statements derived from the Political Compass economic axis, ensuring consistent unidimensional ideological polarity; \item Present these selected statements to candidate LLMs and record their original stances (left/right) from their open-ended responses; \item Re-present the same statements under supporting and counter-argument conditions to simulate persuasive pressure and classify the stance of each outcome; \item Compare post-argumentation stances to the baseline and categorize each outcome beyond left/right as one of four types: \textbf{Stable-Left}, \textbf{Stable-Right}, \textbf{Unstable-Left}, or \textbf{Unstable-Right}. \end{compactenum}
+PReSS proceeds in four main steps: \begin{compactenum} \item Curate and annotate a controlled set of topic-specific statements derived from the Political Compass economic axis, ensuring consistent unidimensional ideological polarity; \item Present these selected statements to candidate LLMs and record their original stances (left/right) from their open-ended responses; \item Re-present the same statements under supporting and counter-argument conditions using an agentic LLM tasked with simulating persuasive pressure (like in Fig.~\ref{fig:model-beliefs}), and re-classify the stance of each outcome; \item Compare post-argumentation stances to the baseline and categorize each outcome beyond left/right as one of four types: \textbf{Stable-Left}, \textbf{Stable-Right}, \textbf{Unstable-Left}, or \textbf{Unstable-Right}. \end{compactenum}

-We use these stages to quantify not only the ideological direction but also the stability of stance expression under varying argumentative conditions.